Thomas Weir (American soldier): Weir's decline and death

 Deeply shaken by his experience after the famous battle and showing symptoms of post-traumatic stress, Weir's mental health declined rapidly.
 Weir wrote letters to Custer's widow, Elizabeth Bacon Custer, hinting at untold matters regarding her husband's death.
 Formally posted back to New York City on recruiting duty, in the final months of his life he refused to go outside, began to drink heavily and in his last days was said to be extremely nervous, to the point of being unable to swallow.

-He died in New York City less than six months after Custer's death, reportedly in a state of extreme depression.
-He was buried at the Fort Columbus post cemetery on Governors Island in New York City.
-In the 1880s his remains were reinterred at Cypress Hills National Cemetery in Brooklyn, New York.
+He died at his home in New York City on December 9, 1876 at age 38, less than six months after Custer's death, reportedly in a state of extreme depression.
+He was buried at the Fort Columbus post cemetery on Governors Island in New York City on December 14, 1876.
+In the 1880s, his remains were reinterred at Cypress Hills National Cemetery in Brooklyn, New York.

 Media portrayal

-Weir wa played by Robert Schenkkan in the 1991 television movie Son of the Morning Star.
+Weir was played by Robert Schenkkan in the 1991 television movie Son of the Morning Star.
 He was portrayed by Roger Clark in the 2007 BBC documentary titled Custer's Last Stand.
 In the 2021 documentary Custer’s Strategy of Defeat, Weir is played by Jeff Wahl.